Polymyalgia Rheumatica and Giant Cell Arteritis

 How are they treated?

 Your doctor will give you steroid medicines to treat the inflammation.
+People often feel better in a day or two.
 Most of the time, symptoms improve quickly and go away 2 to 4 weeks after treatment begins.
 After this, most people need to continue to take steroid medicines for 1 to 2 years or sometimes longer.
 This helps to control symptoms and to prevent the problems from coming back.

 Steroid medicines can cause your bones to thin (osteoporosis).
 Calcium is important for keeping your bones strong.
 So you need to make sure you are getting enough calcium, enough vitamin D, and enough weight-bearing exercise to strengthen your bones.
 Your doctor may also give you a medicine to prevent bone thinning.